 7. Take in the bright lights of Broadway and Times Square

 Let me be frank, Times Square is my least favourite part of all New York City.
-That was a difficult thing for me to come to terms with at first because I love theater and Times Square is at the heart of the Theater District, but the fact is I freaking hate it.
+That was a difficult thing for me to come to terms with at first because I love theatre and Times Square is at the heart of the Theater District, but the fact is I freaking hate it.
 You want to know what those bright lights are?
 Advertising – non-stop all day.
 It’s like free to air television without the television shows, just ad after ad trying to get you to buy something you don’t need or want.
 Add hordes of tourists, traffic jams and people dressed as characters wanting tips to have their photo taken with you – AHHHHH!

 Go and judge for yourself, just don’t plan to spend any more time there than it takes to snap a photo.
 More importantly, see a Broadway show.
 The historic theatres are beautiful and the performances are top-notch of course.